Revision: Mon, 28 Apr 2025 23:00:56 GMT

 In the previous part of this article, we showed you how to create a gRPC service Pinger in PHP with Spiral and spiral/roadrunner-bridge package.
-In this part, we will show you how to create a client service Monitor for communication with Pinger service.
+In this part, we will show you how to create a client for communication with gRPC services.

 PHP client